1007: Track of the Moon Beast

 Shelley Duvall!

-Shelley Duvall is a slender actress whose best-known role is as Wendy Torrance in the 1980 horror film The Shining.
+Shelley Duvall (1949-2024) was a slender actress whose best-known role was as Wendy Torrance in the 1980 horror film The Shining.

 He stole Robin Gibb’s head!